Sport-Wales/sport-wales-project-template/README.md

 git remote remove origin
 ```

-3. Add your new repository as the origin:
+3. You now need to go to github and create a new repository for your project.
+Once you have done that, add your new repository as the origin:
 ```bash
 # Replace the URL with your project's repository URL
 git remote add origin https://github.com/Sport-Wales/Your-Project-Name.git